-- I. Effectiveness and Efficiency of Operations - Monitors the effectiveness and efficiency of operations, including management structure, work practices and productivity measures. - Monitors the effectiveness, efficiency and implementation of all internal systems. - Performs other oversight functions as requested by the Board, including those related to RI's responsibilities as the corporate member of The Rotary Foundation. - Serves as an advisory group to the Executive Committee with respect to compensation matters.
+- Monitors the effectiveness and efficiency of operations, including management structure, work practices and productivity measures. - Monitors the effectiveness, efficiency and implementation of all internal systems. - Performs other oversight functions as requested by the Board, including those related to RI's responsibilities as the corporate member of The Rotary Foundation. - Serves as an advisory group to the Executive Committee with respect to compensation matters. - As needed, reviews compliance with applicable laws and regulations and the status and findings of any examinations by regulatory agencies. - Monitors compliance with the code of conduct and conflict-of-interest policy of the organization and the Board of Directors.